The girl in the Kent State photo and the lifelong burden of being a national symbol

 Last May, however, when she watched the video of George Floyd’s death, she was so shaken, it was as if the electronic scrim of her TV had dissolved.
 She jumped off her couch and yelled at the crowd in the video, “Why is no one helping him?”
 She sobs as she describes that moment to me.
 “Doesn’t anyone see what’s going on?”

 “Mary Ann,” I say.
-“It seems to me that you’re still that girl in the photo, you’re still that girl saying, ‘Doesn’t anyone see what’s happening here?’ ”
+“It seems to me that you’re still that girl in the photo, you’re still that girl saying, ‘Doesn’t anyone see what’s happening here?’”

 She stops crying abruptly.
 “But it’s been 50 years,” she says.
 “Why can’t I move on?”